 Carob and yogurt drops are often sweetened, whether you are buying them from the human baking good section or specially marketed dog treats.
 Many are a combination of sugars and oils with carob powder, some are unsweetened carob and oil mixtures.
 There’s nothing wrong with an occasional special treat, but always read your ingredients to know what you’re buying and eating/sharing.
-Also, take care when shopping to avoid artificial sweeteners in ingredients peanut butter when used for your dogs.
+Also, check your labels and avoid artificial sweeteners in ingredients peanut butter when used for your dogs.
 Xylitol (E967) is particularly dangerous for dogs.

 Making the Treats:

 - Preheat the oven and gather your baking supplies and equipment.

 - Mix the dough according to your chosen recipe.